Joaohnt27/JBotInvest/README.md

-# JBotInvest
+# 🤖 JBotInvest

-Telegram Bot created to monitorate NVIDA's stocks at B3.
+A Telegram Bot that monitors NVIDIA’s stocks at B3 in real time.

+---
+# 🔍 Overview

+JBotInvest is a Python-based Telegram bot designed to track NVIDIA stock prices on the Brazilian market (B3), send real-time alerts, daily summaries, and DCA suggestions directly to your Telegram chat.

+It uses Yahoo Finance data (yfinance) and automatically converts prices to BRL, including a fallback mode using *NVDA × USD/BRL* if BDR data is unavailable.

 ---
 # 1️⃣ Create the bot at Telegram:
 1. At telegram, search for user: @BotFather;
 2. Send the command: /newbot;